LetCompliance

 Service rule: Give the EPC to the prospective tenant before they enter into the tenancy.
 The EPC is valid for 10 years from issue.

 MEES overlay: Letting an F or G rated property without a registered exemption is a breach of the Minimum Energy Efficiency Standards — fines from £2,000 to £5,000 per property under MEES.
-Look out for the proposed EPC C uplift later in the decade.
+Note the confirmed EPC C uplift for all privately rented homes from 1 October 2030.

 4. Deposit Prescribed Information (PI)